PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 This method deallocates a previously prepared SQL statement with the given name, or deallocates all prepared statements if you do not specify a name.
-Note that prepared statements are also deallocated automatically when the current session ends.
+Note that prepared statements are always deallocated automatically when the current session ends.

 .. versionadded:: 5.1